LucasGabrielfl0/Routh-Hurwitz/README.md

 # Routh-Hurwitz
 The Routh-Hurwitz criterion is used to test the stability of a system, based on which side of the jw axis the poles of said system are located, without finding the poles themselves.

-The main use of the algorithm is testing range of stability for symbolic systems.
+The main use of the algorithm is testing the range of stability for symbolic systems.
 NOTE: As of now, symbolic entry is not available.

 ## Necessary but not sufficient conditions for Stability